ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 For example, a BadUSB attack might involve creating a USB device that, when plugged into a computer, presents itself as a keyboard and starts typing out a series of commands to the operating system.
 These commands could include downloading and executing malicious scripts that attempt to extract sensitive information like WiFi credentials from the system.

 Since WiFi credentials are often stored on a computer to allow automatic connections to networks, a BadUSB attack could potentially target the relevant configuration files or use other methods to access and steal these credentials.
+These credentials can then be exported via email using powershell script.

 ### Getting familiar with Ducky Script

 ## A) Writing a script to open shell on linux

-In this task you will get familiar with writing scripts that can open powershell.
+In this task you will get familiar with writing scripts that can open shell.

 Ducky Script Tutorial: [link](https://web.archive.org/web/20220816200129/http://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript)